Digital Scripts

 For example, after the Askcaller (digital) action prompts the contact for information, the script goes to sleep.
 When the contact responds, the script wakes up and performs the next action, then goes to sleep again.
 This sleep-wake cycle repeats as often as necessary until the interaction is complete.

 The sleep-wake cycle of digital scripts happens automatically.
 You don't need to do anything in your script to make it happen.
 It cannot be prevented, either.
 This cycle is designed to efficiently preserve system resources.
-By limiting the number of scripts in active memory at any point, the total number of digital contacts CXone can handle concurrently increases.
+By limiting the number of scripts in active memory at any point, the total number of digital contacts CXone Mpower can handle concurrently increases.

 The agent doesn't have to be assigned to the contact for the entire interaction.
-Unassigning agents from contacts removes the contact from the agent's inbox, leaving the contact in CXone in a post-contact state.
+Unassigning agents from contacts removes the contact from the agent's inbox, leaving the contact in CXone Mpower in a post-contact state.
 The next time the contact sends a message, an agent is assigned to it.
 It could be the same agent or a different one.
 Unassigning can happen in three ways:

 • Agents can unassign themselves.